GalaChain/sdk/BREAKING_CHANGES.md

 const uniqueKey = createUniqueKey();
 ```

+Note that both `createValidSubmitDTO` and `createUniqueKey` make use of `node:crypto` under the hood, which may not be supported in some environments.

 #### Unification of TokenBalance class API

 We unified the API of the `TokenBalance` class, which is used for storing the token balances in the chain state.
 Previously, the methods of `TokenBalance` class separated validation and mutation of the balance, which led to verbose syntax (e.g. `balance.ensureCanAddInstance(...).add()`).
 Now, the methods are unified, and the validation is done in the relevant methods (e.g. `balance.addInstance(...)`).
-This way we prefer clean code over SRP (Single Responsibility Principle) in this case, and we unify the api with different classes that are used for the chain state.
+In this way, we prefer clean code over SRP (Single Responsibility Principle) and we unify the API with different classes that are used for the chain state.

 The change impacts chaincode code only.

 #### Bidirectional aliases and strong validation for user related fields

-Starting from version `2.0.0` we enforce strong validation for user related fields in the DTOs, and chain objects.
+Starting from version `2.0.0` we enforce strong validation for user related fields in the DTOs and chain objects.
 There are two types of user related fields:
-- User alias (`UserAlias`), which is a unique identifier of the user, and is used in objects saved on chain and in the majority of methods.
+- User alias (`UserAlias`): A unique identifier for each user that is stored in objects saved on chain and processed within the majority of methods.
-  Chain user has a single unique alias (like `client|abc`, or `eth|<checksumed-addr>`).
+  Each chain user has a single unique alias (like `client|abc` or `eth|<checksumed-addr>`).
-- User reference (`UserRef`), which is a reference to the user object, and is used in the DTOs.
+- User reference (`UserRef`): A reference to the user object, used in the DTOs.
-  User reference unambiguously identifies the user, but a single user can have multiple references (for instance all `client|abc`, checksumed eth address, and lower-cased eth address can refer to the same user).
+  A user reference unambiguously identifies the user, but a single user can have multiple references (for instance `client|abc`, checksumed eth address, and lower-cased eth address can all refer to the same user).

 Respectively, we have two new validation/serialization decorators: `@IsUserAlias` and `@IsUserRef`, and functions for casting and validation: `asValidUserAlias`, and `asValidUserRef`.

 `UserRef` can be resolved to `UserAlias` using the `resolveUserAlias` function.
-This is useful when for instance you have and ethereum address, and you want to resolve it to the user alias of the registered user.
+This is useful when, for instance, you have an ethereum address, and you want to resolve it to the user alias of the registered user.

-Prior to version `2.0.0` user related fields were string fields with no additional validation.
+Prior to version `2.0.0`, user related fields were string fields with no additional validation.
-This change affects mostly the DTOs, and the chain objects that have user related fields, and the methods that use them.
+This change primarily affects the DTOs, the chain objects that have user related fields, and the methods that use them.

 ### Other Breaking Changes
 - TBD